EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>deploymentType</b>

+<b>WindowsEPAPluginUpgrade</b>
+Option to set plugin upgrade behaviour for Win

+<b>LinuxEPAPluginUpgrade</b>
+Option to set plugin upgrade behaviour for Linux

+<b>MacEPAPluginUpgrade</b>
+Option to set plugin upgrade behaviour for Mac

 <b>epaprofile</b>
-Advanced EPA profile to bindNOTE: This attribute is deprecated.Depricated AdvanceEPA Option
+Advanced EPA profile to bind

 <b>epaprofileoptional</b>
 Mark the EPA profile optional for preauthentication EPA profile.
-User would be shown a logon page even if the EPA profile fails to evaluate.NOTE: This attribute is deprecated.Depricated AdvanceEPA Option
+User would be shown a logon page even if the EPA profile fails to evaluate.

+<b>rdpServerProfileName</b>
+Name of the RDP server profile associated with the vserver.

 <b>ngname</b>
 Node group devno to which this authentication virtual sever belongs